Thomas M. Konda: Conspiracies of Conspiracies

-Dr. Konda published his first book, Conspiracies of Conspiracies, with the University of Chicago Press in 2019 which was received eagerly as an unusually thorough and historically focused look at conspiracy theories.
-He traces the country’s obsession with conspiratorial thought from the early days of the republic to the current anxious moment.
+Dr. Konda published his first book, Conspiracies of Conspiracies, with the University of Chicago Press in 2019.
+It traces the United States' obsession with conspiratorial thought through history.
 Conspiracies of Conspiracies details centuries of sinister speculations—from antisemitism and anti-Catholicism to UFOs and reptilian humanoids—and their often incendiary outcomes.
-Rather than simply rehashing the surface eccentricities of such theories, Konda draws from his unprecedented assemblage of conspiratorial writing to crack open the mindsets that lead people toward these self-sealing worlds of denial.
-What is distinctively American about these theories, he argues, is not simply our country’s homegrown obsession with them but their ongoing prevalence and virulence.
-Konda proves that conspiracy theories are no harmless sideshow.
-They are instead the dark and secret heart of American political history—one that is poisoning the bloodstream of an increasingly sick body politic.

 The book was described as "the most comprehensive intellectual history of American conspiracy theories yet produced..." by The American Historical Review.

 He was asked to discuss his perspective on conspriacism on the BBC radio program Thinking Allowed, where host Laurie Taylor explored the extent to which certain countries and people are more inclined to believe in them.

-Dr. Konda discussed the 2020 election and rise of Q Anon in The Red Pepper in January 2021, where he highlights the twin pillars of conspiratorial thinking in the US: betrayal and victimization, and points out these components are often lost in the daily onslaught of conspiratorial news.He also provides some guidance for how to counter conspiratorial thinking:"First, do not accept conspiratorial thinking even when it complements your own ideas.
+Dr. Konda discussed the 2020 election and rise of QAnon in The Red Pepper in January 2021, where he highlights the twin pillars of conspiratorial thinking in the US: betrayal and victimization, and points out these components are often lost in the daily onslaught of conspiratorial news.He also provides some guidance for how to counter conspiratorial thinking:"First, do not accept conspiratorial thinking even when it complements your own ideas.
 This worked remarkably well when left-wing critics of the Bush administration such as Noam Chomsky and Howard Zinn refused to be drawn into a conspiratorial framework by 9/11 conspiracists.
 Second, counter conspiratorial thinking online immediately.
 Do not give it time to sink in, unopposed, into the public’s consciousness.
 The speed with which stupid ideas are debunked makes a great deal of difference.

 The media can also help.
 Referring to anything suspicious or to any unusual belief as a ‘conspiracy theory’ does considerable harm by normalising conspiracy thinking.
 The person who thinks that perhaps Bigfoot may be real will, on hearing that belief called a conspiracy theory, thinks, ‘Well, I guess I must be a conspiracy theorist.
 Okay.’
 We may never eliminate conspiratorial thinking, but we can try to move it out of the acceptable mainstream."He also participated in the event Lockdown Live: The Politics of Truth, a discussion on the effects of conspiracism in the recent election and beginning of 2020 with other experts Marcus Gilroy-Ware, Sarah Jaffe, and Hilary Wainwright.